seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 Mine eyes
 Were not in fault, for she was beautiful;
 Mine ears, that heard her flattery; nor my heart,
-That thought her like her seeming; it’d been vicious
+That thought her like her seeming; it'd been vicious
 To have mistrusted her: yet, O my daughter!
 That it was folly in me, thou mayst say,
 And prove it in thy feeling.
 Heaven mend all!